wp-plugins/goodreviews/readme.txt

 For example, to display the book information and reviews in 500x500 elements with a bordered iframe reviews element, you could issue the following shortcode:

-[goodreviews isbn="0000000000000" height="500" width="500" border="On"]
+<code>[goodreviews isbn="0000000000000" height="500" width="500" border="On"]</code>

 = How do I turn off the default CSS for this plugin? =

-As of version 1.1.0, you can completely disable the default styles by providing a valid URL to an alternate stylesheet in the Alternate Stylesheet URL field on the GoodReviews Settings page.
+Version 1.1.0 and later supports the complete disabling of the default styles by providing a valid URL to an alternate stylesheet on the GoodReviews Settings page.
 If you have previously altered your theme CSS to modify GoodReviews CSS elements for a previous version of GoodReviews, you should provide a URL to a blank stylesheet file in the Alternate Stylesheet URL field.

-In versions 1.0.5 and earlier, you can disable the default styles per-shortcode by issuing the <code>grstyle="off"</code> parameter within the shortcode.
-However, the grstyles parameter does not disable the default CSS in the Reviews element.

 = How do I customize the CSS for this plugin? =

-As of version 1.1.0, you can customize the look of the book info, buy info, and reviews elements by supplying the URL to an alternate stylesheet on the Settings page.
+Version 1.1.0 and later supports customizing the look of the book info, buy info, and reviews elements by supplying the URL to an alternate stylesheet on the Settings page.
 You can also use the following shortcode parameters:

 * grbackground - provide the hexadecimal code for the background color you want (do not include the # symbol)
 * grtext - provide the hexadecimal code for the text color you want (do not include the # symbol)
 * grstars - provide the hexadecimal code for the star color you want (do not include the # symbol)
 * grlinks - provide the hexadecimal code for the text color you want (do not include the $ symbol)
-* grheader - provide the text that you want to appear above the reviews frame

 For example, issuing the following shortcode will style the GoodReviews elements with white text on black background along with blue stars and red links.
-The header above the reviews frame will be "My Reviews."

-<code>[goodreviews isbn="0000000000000" grbackground="000" grtext="fff" grstars="00f" grlinks="f00" grheader="My Reviews"]</code>
+<code>[goodreviews isbn="0000000000000" grbackground="000" grtext="fff" grstars="00f" grlinks="f00"]</code>

 = Can I control the number of reviews that the plugin returns? =